 - Gently sweep the fingers outwards across the forehead, applying light pressure to tighten the skin.
 Relax and repeat five times.

-- Using index and middle finger at the innermost corner of the eyebrows.
+- Using the index and middle finger at the innermost corner of the eyebrows.
 Apply firm pressure, then begin to spread fingers slightly apart horizontally.

 - Relax and repeat five times.